BA (Hons) in Fashion Design

 Portfolio Requirements

 All applicants to this programme are required to submit a general art and design portfolio, demonstrating creativity and observational drawing skills through the development of creative project work.
-Our portfolio guidelines are available here, and we recommend watching this helpful video for information on what to include in your portfolio.
+Our portfolio guidelines are available here.

 Please upload your portfolio using this platform: here

-Deadline: Candidates will have the opportunity to select an assessment date when uploading their portfolio.
+Deadline: Candidates must select an assessment date when uploading their portfolio.
 You must upload your portfolio by your chosen date.
-If you are unsure of how to upload your portfolio, follow the steps in this instructional video.

 If you have a query or you require further information about submitting a portfolio, please contact [email protected].